Arctic blast grips US Northeast, Midwest, to last days

-NEW YORK An Arctic blast gripped the U.S. Midwest and Northeast on Tuesday, with at least three deaths linked to the frigid weather, and fierce winds made some locations feel as cold as 50 degrees below zero Fahrenheit. (minus 46 degrees Celsius)
+NEW YORK An Arctic blast gripped the U.S. Midwest and Northeast on Tuesday, with at least three deaths reportedly tied to the cold snap and fierce winds that made some locations feel as cold as 50 degrees below zero Fahrenheit. (min us 46 degrees Celsius)

 "They are closest to the source of the cold air, which is from the Arctic and Canada," he said.

-Winds blasting across the Great Lakes over the past few days into Tuesday also resulted in up to 18 inches of snow falling in northeast Ohio, northwest Pennsylvania and upstate New York.
+Winds blasting across the Great Lakes over the past few days into Tuesday also resulted in up to 18 inches (46 cm) of snow dumped over northeast Ohio, northwest Pennsylvania and upstate New York.

 "Pretty much the southeast side of any Great Lake got lake effect snow," Sowko said.